 Big Ben: the universal, popular name for the tower, repeated throughout the world.
 Pros: everyone knows what you're talking about, and it has a nice ring (pun sort-of intended).
-Cons: purists don't like it because Big Ben is strictly the name of the bell,' they'll say.
+Cons: purists don't like it.
+'Big Ben is the name of the bell,' they'll say.
 Not quite.
 Big Ben is the name of the largest bell (of five), and is itself only a nickname for the Great Bell of Westminster.

 St Stephen's Tower: regularly used in newspapers, guide books and by 'that bloke down the pub who likes correcting people'.
 Pros: sounds more official than Big Ben.
 Cons: it's completely incorrect.
 St Stephen's is another (smaller) tower over the main public entrance.
 The tower never officially held this name, but many think it did.

 In conclusion: ever the diplomats, we propose the tower henceforth be called St Elizabeth Stephen's Big East Clock Ben.
 But we'll still call it Big Ben.